 - Apply a lightweight, non-comedogenic moisturizer after cleansing.

-- Care for blemishes with specific products instead of applying harsh ingredients all over.
+- Care for breakouts with specific products instead of applying harsh ingredients all over.

 - Don’t skip sunscreen, even on cloudy days.

-- Avoid over-washing, aggressive scrubbing, or touching blemishes, which may affect the skin’s appearance.
+- Avoid over-washing, aggressive scrubbing, or touching breakouts, which may affect the skin’s appearance.

 Skincare in Your 20s